 How can I talk about Sedona and not talk about the shopping?
 Well, I can’t!
 Sedona has a wonderful variety of boutiques and markets.
 You name it they have it: dress stores, olive oil stores, hats, socks, art galleries, and more.
 It was a fashion bloggers dream!
 One of my favorite boutiques was Just Us Girls.
 I’ll have more details about them in an upcoming blog post, but their clothing and jewelry were perfect additions to my wardrobe.
 I loved everything I saw!

-We also ventured to VomFass home of amazing oils, vinegars, spirits and gourmet food.
+We also ventured to VomFass home of amazing oils, vinegar, spirits and gourmet food.
 It was difficult to choose which olive oil blend I wanted to bring home with me (they do offer instore shipping, which is genius!).
-The selection I chose was the infused olive oil with basil and garlic.
+The selection I decided the infused olive oil with basil and garlic.
 I even ordered a few bottles for my friends!
 You can purchase a variety of sizes and if you cannot choose, they also offer gift size with a small sampling of each one.

 We never had a bad meal either.
 When you head into Sedona, be sure to check out The Hudson.
 If you are a foodie, this is the place to dine.
 Not only is the food fabulous, but they have the best seats in the city.
 They are known for having the best deck in town where you can take in the view and even a sunset or two.
 I wish it was a bit warmer, so I could sit on the deck, but even sitting inside, I still had a breathtaking view.